czar3985/restaurant-flask/README.md

 ## Features

+- View restaurants in the database
+- Edit a restaurant's name
+- Delete a restaurant
+- Add restaurants
 - View menu entries for each restaurant in the database
 - Create a new menu item for each restaurant
 - Update a menu item
 - Delete a menu item from the database
-- Provides a JSON API endpoint for each restaurant: http://SERVERPC:5000/restaurant/1/menu/JSON
+- Provides a JSON API endpoint for each restaurant's menu http://SERVERPC:5000/restaurant/1/menu/JSON

-## To Dos

-- CRUD operations for restaurants